stathissideris/positano/README.md

 generalised to show the shape of data generally expected by the function.
 This can then be used to infer a Prismatic schema or a Typed Clojure type which can be incorporated into the code.
-This is similar to what F# type providers which [infer types from example data](http://fsharp.github.io/FSharp.Data/library/JsonProvider.html).
+This is similar to F# type providers which [infer types from example data](http://fsharp.github.io/FSharp.Data/library/JsonProvider.html).

 There is a certain class of errors that occurs in dynamically typed